liqd/adhocracy3/docs/source/Code_Review_Process.rst

    if the current branch is rebased on the ancestor branch HEAD at any point in time after the merge.

+5. Fixes to trivial issues may be committed by a developer directly to master without branching.
+The commit must be at least mentioned to one more developer, who must check whether the issue qualifies as trivial and the commit is sound.

 Code Review
 -----------